Hildegard Behrens: Life and career

 Behrens was born in Varel in 1937.
 She graduated from the University of Freiburg as a junior barrister before becoming serious about her talents as a singer, studying at first with Ines Leuwen at the Freiburg Academy Of Music.
-She made her stage debut was as the Countess in Mozart's Le nozze di Figaro in Freiburg in 1971.
+Her stage debut was as the Countess in Mozart's Le nozze di Figaro in Freiburg in 1971.
 In 1973, she joined the Deutsche Oper am Rhein in Düsseldorf.
 In the 1975–76 season, while rehearsing for Alban Berg's Wozzeck, she was "discovered" by Herbert von Karajan, who was then looking for a new Salome.
 She was summoned to Berlin to audition for the role.
 Karajan liked what he heard and invited her to portray the role at the 1977 Salzburg Festival.

 In 1990, she sang the role of Brünnhilde in the PBS broadcast of the Metropolitan Opera's performances of Der Ring des Nibelungen.

 Hildegard Behrens died of a sudden aortic aneurysm, aged 72, in hospital in Tokyo, Japan, where she had been attending the Kusatsu International Summer Music Festival.